-MEP is an acronym that stands for mechanical, electrical and plumbing engineering.
-These three technical disciplines encompass the systems that make building interiors suitable for human occupancy.
-MEP installations are addressed together due to the high degree of interaction between them, and also to avoid conflicts in equipment locations - a common problem when electrical, mechanical and plumbing systems are designed in isolation.
+MEP stands for mechanical, electrical and plumbing engineering.
+These three technical fields cover the systems that make buildings habitable for humans.
+MEP installations are normally designed together, due to the high degree of interaction between them.
+This combined approach also prevents equipment location conflicts - clashes are a common problem when mechanical, electrical and plumbing systems are designed in isolation.

-Working with qualified MEP engineering companies brings many advantages: installation costs are reduced by optimizing material requirements, while achieving high performance and code compliance.
-This is very valuable in New York City, where building ownership costs are very high and construction codes are very demanding.
+Working with an experienced MEP engineering firm offers many advantages: they can optimize material requirements to reduce installation costs, while achieving high performance and meeting codes.
+These services are very valuable in New York City, since local building costs are high and construction codes are demanding.

 M: Mechanical Engineering

-Other than sizing HVAC equipment correctly, mechanical design involves laying out optimal routes for heat distribution systems: air ducts, hydronic piping or steam piping, whichever applies for the project.
-If combustion appliances are used, which is the case for most space heating systems in NYC buildings, these must be properly vented to ensure that harmful combustion products are removed.
+Other than sizing HVAC equipment correctly, mechanical design involves finding the optimal routes for heat distribution systems: air ducts, refrigerant lines, hydronic piping, steam piping, etc. If combustion is used for heating, which is the case in many NYC buildings, equipment must be properly vented to remove harmful exhaust gases.

 E: Electrical Engineering

-In high-rise constructions such as those commonly found in NYC, one of the main challenges in electrical design is defining the optimal routes for conduit and wiring.
-However, there tends to be more flexibility than in mechanical systems, since electrical circuits require much less space and can be routed around obstacles more easily.
-With the aid of MEP design software, conduit and wiring can be laid out while minimizing total circuit lengths, and avoiding location conflicts with mechanical and plumbing installations.
+In high-rise constructions, finding the optimal routes for electrical conduit and wiring can save plenty of material.
+There tends to be more design flexibility than with mechanical systems, since electrical circuits use less space and can be routed around obstacles more easily.
+With the aid of MEP design software, conduit and wiring can be laid out while minimizing total circuit length, and avoiding location conflicts with mechanical and plumbing installations.

-Lighting installations are the electrical system with the highest energy consumption in most NYC buildings, and engineering consulting firms often suggest LED lighting for this reason.
-Many MEP design software packages are capable of simulating lighting, in order to determine the optimal number of fixtures and their locations.
+Lighting installations are the electrical system with the highest energy consumption in most buildings.
+LED lighting is frequently recommended by energy consultants, since it achieves typical savings of 30% to 90%, depending on the lamp type replaced.
+Many design software packages can simulate lighting, to determine the optimal number of fixtures and their layout.

 P: Plumbing Engineering

-Plumbing installations interact with both mechanical and electrical systems at many points, which emphasizes the importance of collaboration among design teams:
+Plumbing installations interact with mechanical and electrical systems at many points, and collaboration among design teams is important:

-Fire protection design can be challenging, since NYC codes are especially demanding in that technical field.
-In addition to the applicable codes from the NYC Department of Buildings and the National Fire Protection Association (NFPA), Local Law 26 of 2004 makes automatic fire sprinklers are mandatory for all business occupancies taller than 100 feet.
-The law applies retroactively even for existing constructions, where the deadline to complete the building upgrade is July 1, 2019.
+Fire protection design can be challenging in NYC, since local codes are especially demanding in that area.
+In addition, Local Law 26 of 2004 made automatic fire sprinklers mandatory for all business occupancies taller than 100 feet.
+The law was also applied retroactively for existing constructions, and the deadline to complete the building upgrade was July 1, 2019.

 Added Value of MEP Design

-When designing building systems, an integrated MEP engineering approach yields better results than specifying each building system in isolation.
-Interactions between building systems can be especially difficult to coordinate when the design process is isolated, and equipment location conflicts are very likely.
+When designing building systems, an integrated MEP approach achieves better results than designing each system in isolation.
+Interactions between building systems are difficult to coordinate when the design process is isolated, and equipment location conflicts are very likely.

-If a modern MEP design software is used, the value of the 3D model produced during the design phase goes beyond the construction process.
-The model can be conserved as reference for maintenance activities, and can be updated along with the building during a major renovation.
-In general, a building with a MEP engineering model is easier to manage and service than another building where only conventional construction plans are available.
+When modern MEP software is used, the value of the 3D model produced during the design phase goes beyond the construction stage.
+The model can be used as reference for maintenance activities, and it can be updated along with the building major renovations.